woodwardjd/rails_foundation/doc/overview.md

 # Purpose

 This application exists to...
+FILL ME IN

 # Major technical factors

 ## Libraries

 This application makes extensive use of...
+FILL ME IN

 ## Constraints

 The design of this application was limited by the following factors...
+FILL ME IN